by Nebula Haze

 What Causes Plants to Grow Smooth Leaves?

 What does it mean to accidentally “re-veg” a cannabis plant?
-“Re-veg” is short for “re-vegetation” and refers to what happens if a flowering plant stops flowering and re-enters the vegetative stage.
-For photoperiod cannabis strains (which is the majority of strains), a plant needs long nights (typically at least 12 hours of uninterrupted darkness a day) in order to stay in the flowering/budding stage.
-If the plant starts getting light during its night, sometimes even just a little light like a blinking light in your grow tent, the plant can start re-vegging.
+“Re-veg” is short for “re-vegetation” and refers to what happens if a plant that has started flowering re-enters the vegetative stage.
+The majority of cannabis plants are photoperiod strains, which need long nights in order to make flowers/buds (indoor growers typically give 12 hours of uninterrupted darkness a day).
+If the plant starts getting light during its night time it responds by re-vegging.

-This plant was flowering indoors, but when it was brought outside too early in the year, the short nights caused it to start re-vegging almost immediately
+This plant was already flowering indoors, but when it was brought outside in the spring, the short nights caused it to start re-vegging almost immediately.

 These clones were recently taken from a flowering plant and have started re-vegging, causing odd growth and some smooth-edged leaves.
 Like many of the other cases of re-vegging, you can also see several single-point leaves among the new growth.